 As once I followed up with an old friend who had been wrestling, with some success, a serious health problem, a sudden update on his condition was devastating.
 What had seemed to be a good course of treatment proved to be less effective than expected.
-The condition had worsened.
-The prognosis was not good.
+The condition had worsened, and the prognosis was not good.

 It was disappointing news.
 Yes, a real kick in the gut.
-It was the kind of news that one hopes never to hear, yet which happens all too often in this time of so many health crises for people of all ages.
-With modern modalities of medical treatment, marvelous things are done today.
+It was the kind of news that one hopes never to hear, yet which happens all too often—especially in this time of so many health crises for people of all ages.
+With modern medical innovations, marvelous things are done today.
 And yet, the brutal fact is there are terrible, terminal illnesses that cut short the lives of many people.
 This is a cruel fact, but when it is someone with whom we have a close relationship and great affection, it is shattering news that makes us cry out to God for His intervention and mercy.
 It makes us agonize over the question of “Why?
 Why this person?
 Why now?"
-These are questions that individuals and families have asked for millennia as life-threatening situations strike when we least expect it.
+These are questions that individuals and families have asked for millennia as unexpected, life-threatening situations strike.
 We know that God heals and yet, at times, He refrains.

 It is very sobering to contemplate one’s life being cut short or the prospect of extended suffering until death comes, giving a release.
 It causes anxiety and stress.
 There are so many details to attend to; so many unfulfilled responsibilities; so many adventures unrealized.

 In this situation, a person’s priorities abruptly change with the realization that time is limited.
 What was once important may suddenly be irrelevant.
 All unnecessary activities are shelved and essential matters come sharply into focus.
 Time evaporates as one concentrates on medical visits, treatments and therapies.
 Frustrating, debilitating, irritating, but required activities soak up the days and nights.
 Energy wanes.
 Interest fades.